matthewtoye/sickbeard_mp4_automator/README.md

 Brief explanation of added settings:

-- 'resolution-bitrate-restriction' = Per-resolution bitrate restriction.
+- 'resolution-bitrate-restriction' = Source bitrate restriction based on horizontal resolution.
 It MUST be done like this - horizontal resolution,bitrate, horizontal resolution,bitrate - With the lowest horizontal resolution first.
   Full Example: resolution-bitrate-restriction = 1280,6000,1920,10000,4000,40000
   That line will restrict 1280x720 to a bitrate of 6000, 1920x1080 to a bitrate of 10000 and 4k to a bitrate of 40000 This will override the bitrate set under video-bitrate